Duchy of Burgundy: Origins

-Both the Duchy of Burgundy and the County of Burgundy emerged from these counties, aided by the collapse of Carolingian centralism and the division of the Frankish domains brought about by the Partition of Verdun in 843.
-In the midst of this confusion, Guerin of Provence attached himself to Charles the Bald, youngest son of King Louis the Pious of the Franks, and aided him in the Battle of Fontenay against Charles's eldest brother, the Emperor Lothar.
-When the Frankish kingdom in the west was divided along the boundary of the Saône and Meuse (dividing geographical Burgundy in the process), Guerin was rewarded for his services by the king by being granted the administration of the counties of Chalon and Nevers, in which he was by custom expected to appoint viscounts to rule as his deputies.
+In the midst of emerging conflicts between Louis' successors, count Guerin of Provence attached himself to king Charles of the Western Franks, and aided him in the Battle of Fontenay (841) against Charles's eldest brother, the new Emperor Lothair I. When the Carolingian Empire was divided by the Partition of Verdun in 843, most of Burgundian counties were awarded to the Middle Francia, while the remaining counties, to the northwest of river Saône, became part of the West Frankish Realm.
+Thus, a lasting political division of geographical Burgundy was created.
+Count Guerin was rewarded for his services to the West Frankish king by being granted the administration of the counties of Chalon and Nevers, in which he was by custom expected to appoint viscounts to rule as his deputies.
 As a vital military defender of the West Frankish border, Guerin was sometimes known by the Latin term for "leader" – dux or "duke".